-Iron is a vital mineral and it is important to make sure you’re getting enough in your diet.
-Iron contributes to the reduction of tiredness and fatigue.
-It also plays an important role in normal energy metabolism, oxygen transport, cognitive function, immune function and the formation of red blood cells and hemoglobin.
+Iron is a vital mineral, and it is crucial to ensure that you’re getting enough of it through your diet.
+Iron contributes to the reduction of tiredness and fatigue, while also playing an important role in normal energy metabolism, oxygen transport, cognitive function, immune function, and the formation of red blood cells and haemoglobin.

-If we do not have a good iron intake, our bodies won’t function as well as they should.
-Some cereals can be a great way to ensure you are getting enough iron.
+If we don’t have good iron intake, our bodies won’t function as well as they should.
+However, you’ll be glad to know that some cereals can be a great way to introduce iron into your diet!

 Iron fortified cereals are a great way to add iron to your diet.
 If you are unable to meet your body’s iron needs through food alone, Active Iron is a safe and easily absorbed iron supplement.
 Click here to visit our store!

-Some breakfast cereals contain a good amount of iron as they have been fortified with the mineral.
-Very few breakfast cereals naturally contain high levels of iron, so it is often added by the manufacturers to make them a better source of the nutrient.
+Some breakfast cereals contain a healthy amount of iron, since they have been fortified with the mineral.
+Very few breakfast cereals naturally contain high levels of iron, so it is often added by manufacturers to make them a better source of the nutrient.

-It can be difficult to find the best iron rich cereals when there is so much choice.
-There are many breakfast cereals available and it can be a challenge to identify which is the best one for you.
-We’ve put this list together so you can choose a breakfast cereal that has good iron content.
+It can be difficult to find the best iron rich cereals when there is so much to choose from.
+Considering the wide variety of breakfast cereals currently on the market, it can be daunting selecting one that is beneficial for you.
+That’s why we’ve put this list together – so you can choose a breakfast cereal that has sufficient iron content but is also tasty!

-Getting all the iron you need can be difficult, 14mg is the RDA, so we’ve included the iron content of these cereals for you to help you achieve your iron intake goals.
+Getting all the iron you need can prove to be a challenge.
+14mg is the recommended daily allowance, so we’ve included the iron content of these cereals for you to help you achieve your iron intake goals.

 Iron Rich Cereals